What Is Protestantism & Why Is it Important?

 Protestantism may be thought of in terms of history, but it is also a matter of the individual believer and her response to God.
 Protestantism is a movement within the broader Church of our Lord Jesus Christ that is fueled by a preeminent concern for a personal relationship with God through Jesus Christ according to Scripture.
 The theological basis for the relationship is “justification by faith, through the grace of God, in Jesus Christ, according to the Scriptures, and all to the glory of God.”
 The five “Solae” articulate the powerful doctrines that fuel the Protestant faith: Sola Scriptura, Sola Gratia, Sola Fides, Solus Christus, and Soli Deo Gloria.
 Carefully followed, the five Solae kept the movement on the “right road, faithful to the Word and faithful to the Reformation of the Church.”2

 Protestantism is both an ecclesial movement of the Church, and a devotional urge within the believer.
 Historically, that which may be called “the Protestant faith” emerged from perceived and undeniable abuses within the Roman Catholic Church during the late fifteenth, sixteenth, and seventeenth centuries in the British Isles and Northern Europe.
-The “protests” against both teaching and praxis was not limited to Lutherans, Calvinists, and Anabaptists.
+The “protests” against both teaching and praxis were not limited to Lutherans, Calvinists, and Anabaptists.
 Even the Roman Catholic Church responded to the “Protestants” with a “Counter-Reformation” to bring transformation.

 The term, Protestantism, remains a historical reality as the movement has retained its basic tenets but taken new forms in the Global South and the Global East.
 Protestantism is a personal response to either self, or a specific Christian community, with its basic concern for personal salvation through Christ according to the Scriptures The phrase ecclesia reformata, semper reformanda (the church reformed, always reforming) is an appropriate description of the heartbeat of the Protestant faith for a given community (i.e., a denomination, a local church, or even a national body) as well as for the individual.